 Around 1750, renovation works were carried out in the monastery church, and a school for girls was established next to the monastery.
 Benedictines were also a strong center of Polishness, their ethnic composition was, to say homogeneous, they came from Polish or long-polonized families.
 Therefore, after the partition of Poland in 1772, nuns were repressed by Prussian authorities.
 Finally, in 1834 the order was dissolved: the Prussian government forbade the admission of candidates to the novitiate, election of abbasses and took all property.
 The monastery buildings became the property of the parish, but due to the poor condition, a large part of the north wing was soon demolished.
 The first major renovation works were carried out at the turn of the 19th and 20th centuries, while the nuns returned to Żarnowiec in 1946 as repatriates from Vilnius.

-The monastery church was built as a simple one-nave building on a rectangular plan, without an externally separated chancel.
+The church of the nunnery was built as a simple aisleless building on a rectangular plan, without an externally separated chancel.
 On the eastern side it ended with a straight wall, topped with fragmented by ogival recesses gable, and from the west a four-sided, slender tower was added in the second half of the 14th century.
 In the south, a Gothic porch and sacristy were attached to the church, both topped with straight stepped gables, similar to the larger gable located above the western wall.
 The church’s façades were surrounded with stepped, prominent buttresses, and the space between them was pierced by tall, pointed windows.
 From the north, where the monastery buildings adhered, the windows were shorter due to the mono-pitched roof of cloister.
 The main entrance to the nave was located on the southern side, there were three more northern portals: two from the cloister and one from the monastery to the choir.

 The monastery church was characterized by simplicity typical for the Cistercians, and at the same time high construction technique, sense of proportion, slenderness and almost complete lack of decorative details.
 The only exceptions were sculptures on vault supports and bosses.
 The distinguishing feature of the temple was also the west tower.
 Judging by the remains of the fireplace on the third floor, it was used as a guardhouse or signal point (even ships sailing on the sea can be seen from it).

-Monastery buildings grouped around the four-sided inner patio were located on the north side of the church.
+Nunnery buildings grouped around the four-sided inner garth, were located on the north side of the church.
 They included two wings connected to the cloisters: north and west, as well as an additional side wing and a latrine tower with a porch.
 The cloisters were topped with rib vaults and illuminated with rows of pointed windows placed in deep recesses.
 In the southern part, above the cloister, there was an attic, accessible from the west wing.
 It probably served as a clothing store.

 The most important part of the enclosure was a two-storey, (with basement) west wing.
 In the ground floor, it housed five cross-vaulted rooms with floors, due to the fall of the area, becoming lower in relation to the church.
 In order from the south, they housed: a two-bay scriptorium (now a treasury), a slightly larger but also a two-bay library, a four-bay chapter house, another four-bay room and a narrow three-bay hall.
 Interestingly, the first three rooms received a window arrangement incompatible with the arrangement of the vaults.
 Perhaps the western wall with windows was erected first, and then the vaults with a different interior arrangement than originally planned.
 The chapter house was crowned with a rib vault based on a single pillar made of limestone.
 Originally, probably along its walls were benches or seats for nuns sitting under the leadership of the abbess.
 The upper floor, accessible through the staircase on the south-west side, housed a dormitory, without a cell in the Middle Ages, and occupied by pallets placed against the walls.
 It was topped with a beam ceiling and illuminated by small windows embedded in deep recesses, by the eastern facade decorated with pointed arches from the outside (the western facade was smooth).
 Above there was an attic with a roof truss.